corowne/lorekeeper/README.md

 ## Modified Main

 This version of Lorekeeper is modified.
-It contains several extensions-- additional or modified parts of core Lorekeeper which change or add functions and behavior-- selected for their wide applicability, and for being no more obtrusive than effectively optional functions in core Lorekeeper if not in use.
+It contains several extensions-- additional or modified parts of core Lorekeeper which change or add functions and behavior-- selected for their wide applicability, and for falling into one of the following categories:
+- An unavoidable change in behavior, but one that is arguably a net quality-of-life improvement.
+May also be highly useful as a base for other extensions to build upon.
+- Opt-in/must be deliberately enabled for significant changes in the behavior of the site to occur.
+No more obtrusive than effectively optional functions in core Lorekeeper if not in use.

 It also serves as a base for developing extensions, providing several common 'dependencies'.

+**Reference Links:**
 - Demo site: [http://lorekeeper.me/](http://lorekeeper.me/)
 - Wiki for users: [http://lorekeeper-arpg.wikidot.com/](http://lorekeeper-arpg.wikidot.com/)
 - Extensions wiki: [http://wiki.lorekeeper.me/index.php?title=Category:Extensions](http://wiki.lorekeeper.me/index.php?title=Category:Extensions)